 The Wireless Emergency Alert (WEA) Program is operated by the Federal Emergency Management Agency (FEMA) and the Federal Communications Commission (FCC).
 A WEA allows members of the public with WEA-compatible mobile devices to receive free geographically-targeted wireless alert messages, Presidential, and other Imminent Threat Alerts.
-These digital notifications are activated proximate to where a child abduction, threat, or other imminent threat has occurred or may occur.

 The Federal Communications Commission’s website contains general information and frequently asked questions about the WEA. https://www.fcc.gov/consumers/guides/wireless-emergency-alerts-wea